-Home » Cocktails » Iced Tea Vodka Cocktail
+Home » Cocktails » Vodka Iced Tea Recipe

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 SEE THE PRIVACY POLICY LINKED IN MY FOOTER.

-Don’t get me wrong, iced tea is delicious on its own, but when you spike it with vodka, it’s on a whole new level.
+If you love iced tea, chances are high that you’ll love this drink idea.
+Because iced tea is delicious on its own.
+But when you spike it with vodka, it’s on a whole new level.

-Make this yummy Ice Tea Vodka recipe next time you want something boozy and refreshing that will get you in the mood for summer.
+Make this yummy spiked Iced Tea Vodka the next time you want something boozy and refreshing to get you in the mood for summer.

 Ingredients